osg-htc/virtual-school-2021/docs/materials/data/part2-ex2-stash-shared.md

         +WantsStashCache = true
         requirements = (OSGVO_OS_STRING == "RHEL 7") && (HAS_MODULES =?= true)

+5. Remove the HTTP address in the `transfer_input_files`.

-5. Confirm that your queue statement is correct for the current directory.
+6. Confirm that your queue statement is correct for the current directory.
 It should be something like:

         ::file
         queue inputfile matching mouse_rna.fa.*